I have worked for several multimillion dollar companies including Playboy, and LiveUniverse (LiveVideo.com).

 2014 – Taking CyberChimps Inc. to the next level.

-2015 – CyberChimps acquired.
-Launching a new startup called Mystic Labs.
+2015 – Sold CyberChimps for a successful exit.
+Launched a new startup called Mystic Labs.